cailynjmiller/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on kickstarter data to uncover trends
+An analysis performed on kickstarter campaign to investigate trends